Kong/terraform-provider-konnect/docs/resources/gateway_plugin_solace_upstream.md

 Optional:

 - `ack_timeout` (Number) When using a non-DIRECT guaranteed delivery mode, this property sets the message acknowledgement timeout (waiting time).
+Default: 2000
 - `default_content` (String) When not using `forward_method`, `forward_uri`, `forward_headers` or `forward_body`, this sets the message content.
-- `delivery_mode` (String) Sets the message delivery mode. must be one of ["DIRECT", "PERSISTENT"]
+- `delivery_mode` (String) Sets the message delivery mode.
+Default: "DIRECT"; must be one of ["DIRECT", "PERSISTENT"]
 - `dmq_eligible` (Boolean) Sets the dead message queue (DMQ) eligible property on the message.
+Default: false
 - `forward_body` (Boolean) Include the request body and the body arguments in the message.
+Default: false
 - `forward_headers` (Boolean) Include the request headers in the message.
+Default: false
 - `forward_method` (Boolean) Include the request method in the message.
+Default: false
 - `forward_uri` (Boolean) Include the request URI and the URI arguments (as in, query arguments) in the message.
+Default: false
 - `functions` (List of String) The Lua functions that manipulates (or generates) the message being sent to Solace.
 The `message` variable can be used to access the current message content, and the function can return a new content.
 - `priority` (Number) Sets the message priority.
+Default: 4
 - `sender_id` (String) Allows the application to set the content of the sender identifier.
+Default: "kong"
 - `tracing` (Boolean) Enable or disable the tracing.
 This is primarily used for distributed tracing and message correlation, especially in debugging or tracking message flows across multiple systems.
+Default: false
-- `tracing_sampled` (Boolean) Indicates whether the message should be included in distributed tracing (i.e., if it should be "sampled" for the tracing)
+- `tracing_sampled` (Boolean) Indicates whether the message should be included in distributed tracing (i.e., if it should be "sampled" for the tracing).
+Default: false
 - `ttl` (Number) Sets the time to live (TTL) in milliseconds for the message.
 Setting the time to live to zero disables the TTL for the message.
+Default: 0

 <a id="nestedatt--config--message--destinations"></a>
 ### Nested Schema for `config.message.destinations`